 1.4 Progress Measurement

 There are four milestones set for this project.
-They are Preparation, Developing, Integrating and Documenting.
+They are Preparation, Development, Integration and Documentation.

 First Milestone: Preparation:

 During this milestone, the main goal is preparing for the project/ program as much as possible.
 This milestone has several procedures: making a plan for the whole project, analyzing the project’s functional and non-functional requirements, choosing an appropriate model and pattern to develop the program, and unifying the programming development environment and tools.